 The three interconnected waterbodies listed as impaired on the DEC 303(d) list are all impaired due to silt/sediment or turbidity.
 The Upper Esopus Creek has high levels of sediment due to the highly erodible clay soils in the Upper Esopus watershed.
 The Upper Esopus carries these sediments as it flows directly into the Ashokan Reservoir.
-Water then flows from the reservoir through the spillway or is released through the waste channel into the Lower Esopus Creek, contributing to the turbidity impairment of this waterbody.
+Water then flows from the Ashokan Reservoir through the spillway or is released through the release channel into the Lower Esopus Creek, contributing to the turbidity impairment of this waterbody.

-The NYC DEP and the NYS DEC, with very strong input from Ulster County and other concerned entities, are engaged in developing a protocol to mitigate the negative impacts that these releases have had on the Lower Esopus Creek and its communities, while preserving the water quality of the drinking water that flows from the Ashokan Reservoir to quench the thirst of downstate residents.
+The NYC DEP and the NYS DEC are, at the time of this revision, engaged in reviewing comments on a Draft Environmental Impact Statement (DEIS) regarding the negative impacts that these releases have on the Lower Esopus Creek and its communities, while preserving the water quality of the drinking water that flows from the Ashokan Reservoir to quench the thirst of downstate residents.

-Ulster County is working with UC SWCD and Cornell Cooperative Extension (CCE-UC) through the Ashokan Watershed Stream Management Program on streambank restoration projects to reduce the erosion of the stream banks and streambeds along the Upper Esopus Creek, thereby reducing the sediment that is carried and deposited downstream.
+Ulster County is working with UC SWCD and Cornell Cooperative Extension (CCE-UC) through the Ashokan Watershed Stream Management Program on streambank restoration projects to reduce the erosion of the stream banks and streambeds along the Upper Esopus Creek, thereby reducing turbidity and sediment that is carried and deposited downstream.

-Many of the POCs to Ulster County can be generated from the activities associated with maintaining County owned highways, buildings and lands.
+Many of the POCs to Ulster County can be generated from the activities associated with maintaining County owned highways, buildings, and lands.
 The County uses salt on our roadways in the winter and paves with oils and asphalt products in the summer.
 The County cleans and paints buildings, and mows and maintains its properties in the spring, summer, and fall.
 All of these activities have potential to release pollutants into the stormwater system.